 Meanwhile, Speaker John Boehner's web site was down for most of the night, too, the aide said.

-Not everyone saw the problem as benign.
+Some appeared to see darker purposes behind the web site issues.
 One commenter to a post on the NPR.org website wrote:

 The fact that so many congressional websites were down at the moment the President called for the people to comment is a continuation of the problem.
 Our country is being sabotaged in more ways than one.

 Copyright 2020 NPR.
 To see more, visit https://www.npr.org.